cloudposse/atmos/website/docs/cli/commands/describe/describe-affected.md

 - Cloning the target branch (`--ref`) or checking out the commit (`--sha`) of the remote target branch, or using the already cloned target repository specified by the `--repo-path` flag
-- Deep merging all stack configurations for both the current working branch and the target branch
+- Deep merging all stack configurations for both the current working branch and the remote target branch
 - Looking for changes in the component directories
 - Comparing each section of the stack configuration looking for differences
 - Output a JSON or YAML document consisting of a list of affected components and stacks and what caused it to be affected